GNU-Ymir/Documentations/en/README.md

 are incorrect, please contact us at: <gnu.ymir@mail.com>.
 We look forward to receiving your mails!

+Even more, all contributions are very welcome, whether to improve the documentation, to propose improvements to the language or std, to the runtime, or even to the automatic release generation procedure.
+All code repositories are available on [github](https://github.com/GNU-Ymir).

 ## Installation

 The reference compiler of **Ymir** is based on the compiler **GCC**,